TongLing916/tongling916.github.io/_posts/2018-10-27-Keypoint-and-Descriptor.md

 ---
 ## [FAST][paper-FAST]

-You can find a short description of this description on the [opencv tutorial][opencv-FAST].
+You can find a short description of this keypoint on the [opencv tutorial][opencv-FAST].

 ## [BRIEF][paper-BRIEF]

 The BRIEF descriptor is a binary vector where each bit is the result of an intesity comparison between a given pair of pixels around the keypoint.
 They are hardly invariant to scale and rotation.
-<br> You can find a short description of this description on the [opencv tutorial][opencv-BRIEF].
+<br> You can find a short description of this descriptor on the [opencv tutorial][opencv-BRIEF].

 [paper-FAST]: https://www.edwardrosten.com/work/rosten_2006_machine.pdf
 [opencv-FAST]: https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_fast/py_fast.html